cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 1. User management

-    Allows creating users and editing their profiles, set password, set roles, and edit user's group and tenants
+    Allows creating users and editing their profiles, set password, set roles, and edit user's group and tenants.

     *   Adding Users to a Tenant